Tuna Patiyo Dip

-In a pan heat the oil and cook the onions until they start to turn colour.
-Add the garlic, cumin, chillie flakes and cook for a few minutes - keep stirring.
+In a pan, heat the oil and cook the onions until they start to turn colour.
+Add the garlic, cumin, chilli flakes and cook for a few minutes, keeping stirring.
 Add the tomato paste and salt.
-Cook for a few minutes, lower the flame and cover.
+Cover and cook for a few minutes, then reduce the heat and cover.
 Cook for 10 minutes.
 Add the vinegar and jaggery.
-Cover and cook for another 10 to 15 minutes on a simmer.
-The oil should be released at the very edges - tayl per avay.
-Taste for tikhu-khatu-mithu spicy, sour and sweet to your desired flavour.
+Cover and cook for another 10 to 15 minutes at a simmer.
+The oil should be released at the very edges—tayl per avay.
+Taste for tikhu-khatu-mithu, spicy, sour, and sweet to your desired flavour.

 Photo courtesy Niloufer Mavalvala

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.